giantswarm/docs/src/content/reference/gsctl/update-cluster.md

 # `gsctl update cluster`

 The `gsctl update cluster` allows the modification of the name of a cluster and its labels.
-Cluster labelling is only available for clusters with release version 10.0.0 and above on AWS.
+Cluster labelling is only available for clusters with release version {{% first_aws_nodepools_version %}} and above on AWS.

 ## Usage